Four Amazing Budget Turntables for Vinyl Junkies: Reviews

 There is also a USB version that is slightly more expensive, if you want to digitize your vinyl collection at any point.

-Pyle Belt-Drive: An extremely inexpensive vinyl turntable
+2) Pyle PLTTB1: An extremely inexpensive belt driven vinyl turntable

 This is one of the best turntables under $100 due to its simple and easy to use array of basic features.
 It can play both 33 and 45 RPM records, and it has a pitch adjustment of up to 16 percent in each direction.
 It features an 'S' shaped tone arm which works to reduce vibration and noise transference.
 It also features built-in anti-skate technology which preserves the grooves of your record and ensures even levels on both channels.